Megalinux/Crypto_2_Polinomial_Regression/README.md

 [![Donate with Bitcoin](https://en.cryptobadges.io/badge/small/3EJZiSmqRkoZ48ae2pYbKupMYQqoQvxdxe)](https://en.cryptobadges.io/donate/3EJZiSmqRkoZ48ae2pYbKupMYQqoQvxdxe)

 * Crypto_2_Polinomial_Regression is a tool in Python used for calculating the future price of a cryptocurrency pair.
-The tool uses the CCXT library to download the pair data from an Exchange, in this case, Binance.
+The tool uses the CCXT library to download the pair data from an exchange, in this case, Binance.
 * Version 0.0.1

 ### Disclaimer ###